travis-ci/docs-travis-ci-com/user/ci-environment.md

 environment for every build.

-This has the advantage that no state persists between builds, offering a clean slate and making sure that your tests run in an environment built from scratch.
+This has the advantage that no state persists between builds, offering a clean state and making sure that your tests run in an environment built from scratch.

 Builds have access to a variety of services for data storage and messaging, and can install anything that's required for them to run.

 ## Virtualization environments

-Each build runs in one of the following three virtual environments:
+Each build runs in one of the following virtual environments:

-* Standard (the default environment)
+- Sudo-enabled (a sudo enabled, full VM per build)
-* Container-based (the newer environment in which `sudo` commands are not available.
+- Container-based (Fast boot time environment in which `sudo` commands are not available)
-* OSX for Objective-C projects
+- OSX for Objective-C projects

 The following table summarizes the differences between the virtual environments: